CDCgov/prime-reportstream/prime-router/docs/getting_started.md

 ### Local End-to-end Tests
 End-to-end tests check if the deployed system is configured correctly.
 The test uses an organization called IGNORE for running the tests.
 On Windows OS, use Git Bash or similar Linux shell to run these commands.
-1. Refer to the [SFTP-SETUP document](SFTP_SETUP.md) to setup a local SFTP server to receive the resulting data.
-The SFTP server must be running for the send tests to work.
 1. Setup the required SFTP credentials for the test organization using the following commands.
 Use the username and password assigned to the local SFTP server and change the arguments for the --user and --pass as needed:
     ```bash
     export $(cat ./.vault/env/.env.local | xargs)